Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the maximum amount of information (measured in MB per second) that can be transported over the external memory interface within a second.
-It's calculated by multiplying the card's bus width by its memory speed.
-In the case of DDR type memory, the result should be multiplied by 2 again.
-If DDR5, multiply by ANOTHER 2x.
-The higher the card's memory bandwidth, the faster the card will be in general.
+Memory Bandwidth: Memory bandwidth is the largest amount of information (measured in MB per second) that can be transported over the external memory interface within a second.
+The number is calculated by multiplying the card's bus width by its memory speed.
+If the card has DDR type memory, it should be multiplied by 2 again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The better the memory bandwidth, the faster the card will be in general.
 It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed per second.
-This number is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed per second.
+This number is worked out by multiplying the total amount of texture units by the core speed of the chip.
 The higher the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
+It is measured in millions of texels processed in a second.

 Display Prices